ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 ### Domain name

 The root domain name must meet the following requirements:
+*  Only alphanumeric and dash (-) characters are allowed.
 *  The name must consist of two or more strings that are separated by period (.)
-*  Only alphanumeric and dash (-) characters are allowed.
+*  Only alphanumeric characters are allowed.
 *  Each string must start with an alphabetic character and end with an alphanumeric character, and the last string can contain only alphabetic characters.
 *  The length of the last string must be in the range 2 - 24 characters.

-*  The length of other strings must be in the range 1 - 63 characters.
-*  The maximum length of the domain name is 189 characters.
+**Note:** The maximum length of the FQDN (Fully Qualified Domain Name) for hosts and VMs (virtual machines) is 50 characters.
+Domain names must accomodate for this maximum length.

 ### Instance name

 The instance name must meet the following requirements:
-* Only alphanumeric and dash (-) characters are allowed.
+* Only alphanumeric characters are allowed.
 * The instance name must start and end with an alphanumeric character.
 * The maximum length of the instance name is 10 characters.
+* The instance name must be unique within your account.

 ### Bare metal server configuration